jeff-yc-wong/techfoliodesigner/index.md

 * Spelling errors in projects and essays.
 * Non-square images associated with project summary and home pages.

-These problems are currently difficult to address since, during initial development, students use the browser-based interface to GitHub to create, delete, and edit files.
-The goal of TechFolio Designer is to provide a desktop application that is specialized to the needs of TechFolio development, and suitable for use by students with no prior exposure to GitHub, Markdown, JSON and HTML.
+These problems are difficult for beginners to address since they typically use the browser-based interface to GitHub to create, delete, and edit files.

+The goal of TechFolio Designer is to provide a desktop application that is specialized to the needs of beginning TechFolio development, and suitable for use by students with no prior exposure to GitHub, Markdown, JSON and HTML.

 ## Workflow